Strijkerr/BachelorThesis/README.md

 3. python3 menu.py

-A setup menu should be visible in which you can download the datasets('1'), unzip&unpack('2') and filter('3') them.
+'1' Should be pressed to enter the setup menu.

+4. 1

+From the setup menu you can download the dataset by entering '1'.
+You can unzip and unpack it with '2'.
+And one can filter only the court decisions with an abstract and/or judgment by pressing '3'.
 After going through all steps, one can exit 'setup.py' by pressing '4'.

 Estimated times: step 1: < 0.5 hours, step 2: < 2 hours and step 3: < 1 hours.

-4. 1
+5. 1

-5. 2
+6. 2

-6. 3
+7. 3

-7. 4
+8. 4

 At this point, the datasets should be ready for visualization & analysis

+From the main menu, one can choose to open the 'OpendataUitspraken' menu to run scripts on that dataset, or one